-The Generation Change Fellows Program is a partnership between the USC Center for Religion and Civic Culture and the United States Institute of Peace, that partners with young leaders across the globe to foster collaboration, build resilience and strengthen capacity as they transform local communities.
+The Generation Change Fellows Program partners with young leaders across the globe to foster collaboration, build resilience and strengthen capacity as they transform local communities.
+It is a partnership between the U.S. Institute of Peace and the USC Center for Religion and Civic Culture.

 With over 1.2 billion people across the globe below the age of 35, young people have the opportunity to be powerful agents of change.
 However, as they navigate the difficult transition from adolescence to adulthood, they can be tempted by external parties or ideologies and hindered by corruption, high unemployment rates, and discrimination, sometimes being drawn into violent extremism or electoral violence.